anwesha-cloud/p5js-Boilerplate/README.md

-# p5.play Boilerplate -2020
+# Sprite Collision Demo – 2020

-> Note: This is a very old creative coding project that served as a boilerplate for experimenting with p5.js, p5.play, and related libraries.
+> ⚠️ Note: This is a very old JavaScript project using p5.js and p5.play libraries.
-> It includes index.html, style.css, and all necessary p5 libraries for quick setup—ideal for sandboxing interactive sketches.
+> It was created as an early interactive demo to experiment with sprite movement and collision detection.

+Collision between movingRect and fixedRect is handled using bounceOff() logic.

+Features

+Interactive Movement: Move the green rectangle with the mouse.

+Collision Detection: movingRect bounces off fixedRect when they collide.

+Simple Setup: Perfect for learning sprite interaction, velocities, and basic physics in p5.js.